matt5834/course-in-a-box/modules/resources/_posts/2000-01-04-course-template.markdown

 Any two or more sounds ocurring at the same moment in time.

 ###Harmony Rule 1
--Letters of the musical alphabet 1 STEP apart when sounded together are considered a *dissonance.*
+* Letters of the musical alphabet 1 STEP apart when sounded together are considered a *dissonance.*
--Letters of the musical alphabet 1 SKIP apart when sounded together are considered a *consonance.*
+* Letters of the musical alphabet 1 SKIP apart when sounded together are considered a *consonance.*
--Letters of the musical alphabet 2 SKIPS apart are considered to be *open* and need to be resolved.
+* Letters of the musical alphabet 2 SKIPS apart are considered to be *open* and need to be resolved.